Payment Gateway Questions & Answers

 Q. Can I use a merchant account from any bank to charge credit cards from e-Path?

-A. Security of cardholder data is of critical concern to e-Path not only during our own processes but also what occurs afterwards. e-Path is aware of the PCI compliance of merchant account services and their interfacing methods from many Australian banks including Commonwealth, ANZ, NAB, Bank of Queensland etc., as well as numerous security conscious and PCI aware overseas located banks.
+A. Security of cardholder data is of critical concern to e-Path not only during our own processes but also what occurs afterwards. e-Path is aware of the PCI compliance of card processing/merchant facilities from many Australian banks including Commonwealth, ANZ, NAB, Bank of Queensland etc., as well as numerous security conscious and PCI aware overseas located banks.

 Q. I already have a shopping cart connected up to a live payment processor.
 I have been hit with charge back after charge back.
 Fraud has cost me a fortune, I've just about gone broke.
-My bank tells me there's nothing I can do about it.
+My bank and my real time payment gateway people tells me there's nothing I can do about it.
 But then I found your web site.
-Can you guarantee if I switch to e-Path as my gateway I will never get another fraud payment transacted automatically witout me knowing into my account again?
+Can you guarantee if I switch to e-Path as my payment gateway I will never get another fraud payment transacted automatically online and into my account without me knowing again?
 I need a firm guarantee please.

 However, you will still be accepting card-not-present/non-face-to-face credit card payments so there is always the risk someone will 'try' to fool.
-You will need to stay vigilant and utilise the opportunity to peruse through highly pertinent details about the buyer and order first before the card is charged.
+You will need to stay vigilant and utilise the opportunity to peruse through highly pertinent details about the buyer and order first before you decide to charge the card.

-Your merchant account and its input interface from your bank will of course have all the fraud screening systems and mechanisms as required by card vendors but with e-Path this is IN ADDITION to you having full control over whether to accept the online order and charge the card or not in the first place.
+Your credit card processing/merchant facility from your bank will of course have all the fraud screening systems and mechanisms as required by card vendors but with e-Path this is IN ADDITION to you having full control over whether to accept the online order and charge the card or not in the first place.

-Therefore, e-Path gateway owners enjoy a significant security advantage over those that use other systems that will charge the card live online without the business owner even knowing.
+Therefore, e-Path gateway owners enjoy a significant security advantage over those that use other systems that attempt to charge the card live online blindly without the business owner even knowing.

 Have a read of e-Path's eCommerce Payment Gateway Blog on this very subject.

-The days where fraud is transacted live and blindly on the open internet and into your account without you knowing or having any control over it are ended the moment e-Path becomes your payment gateway.
+The days where fraud is transacted live and blindly on the open internet and into your account without you knowing are ended the moment e-Path becomes your payment gateway.
+This is something we absolutely guarantee.

 Q. I already have an EFTPOS terminal, can I use this to charge payments I get from e-Path instead of having to pay for another separate merchant account?

-A. Yes absolutely.
-You can utilise your existing EFTPOS terminal to charge card card-not-present/non-face-to-face payments you receive.
-However, you will need to ensure your EFTPOS merchant account provider (your bank) is fully aware and approves you transacting card-not-present/non-face-to-face transactions into it.
+A. We can't speak on behalf of your credit card processing/merchant facility provider (your bank) but the answer should be yes, absolutely.
+You will need to ensure your EFTPOS provider (your bank) is fully aware and approves you transacting card-not-present/non-face-to-face transactions into it.
 This is usually referred to as MOTO (mail order telephone order) or MST (merchant submitted transaction) enabling your service.

 Q. I have a real time online payment processing gateway but only use its virtual terminal to enter credit cards into it myself.
 I agree with everything you say on your site about the security advantages of being in control - bloody insane to accept everything live on the net behind my back and not be aware.
 I now need a PCI compliant way to receive credit card payments online and your gateway looks perfect.
 Can I use e-Path and still use my virtual terminal from my real time gateway?

-A. No, that's not correct.
-In fact it is actually the opposite by quite a margin.
+A. No, that's not entirely correct.
+It is actually the opposite by quite a margin.

 Have a read of e-Path's eCommerce Payment Gateway Blog on this very subject.